-The acid-etching procedure to extract peptides from tooth enamel results in a complex base peak chromatogram when analyzed by nanoLC-MS/MS (Fig. 1).
-It has previously been shown that peptides can be identified using various acid-etching methods, and that these peptides originate from the major tooth enamel proteins: amelogenin, ameloblastin, and enamelin (9- 12).
-During enamel maturation, the majority of these proteins
+The acid-etch procedure to extract peptides from tooth enamel results in a complex base peak chromatogram when analysed by nanoLC-MS/MS (Fig. 1).
+It has previously been shown that peptides can be identified using various acid-etch methods and that these originate from the major tooth enamel proteins: amelogenin, ameloblastin and enamelin (9-12).
+During enamel maturation the majority of these proteins are processed by proteases resulting in peptides of varying lengths and remain in the mature enamel (9, 11, 12).